Manufacturing Deals Review

 The Packaging & Materials sector has been an active arena for deal activity in recent years fuelled by innovation, regulation and sustainability with interest from both PE and corporates.

+Regulatory reforms, the drive to sustainability, and the need to deliver differentiated products to customers and consumer are key factors spurring M&A in the sector.
 We have seen the value of packaging transcend practical and functional properties to contribute significantly to the perception of the brand, portraying how companies are managing and tackling sustainability, amongst other current topical issues.

 The Plastic Packaging Tax, introduced during 2022, is continually evolving, and is designed to encourage businesses to embed circularity into products and to reduce the use of virgin plastic.
 There is a long journey ahead towards becoming a truly circular economy, but we are seeing the impact of legislation drive change in material choices, for example reducing volumes of plastic in certain food segments and replacing with more paper and recyclable aluminium and foil products.